diskoverdata/diskover-docs/source_files/internal_zendesk_user_guide.md

 ### Manage Customer Profiles (User)

-🔶⚠️📌&nbsp;Depending on your Zendesk account access, you will be able to view, create, and/or modify user profiles.
+⚠️&nbsp;Depending on your Zendesk account access, you will be able to view, create, and/or modify user profiles.

 🔴 &nbsp;You shouldn't have to do much of that, as users need to create an account before they can submit a ticket: